7 Valuable Hiking Backpack Tips to Consider before Buying

 The right backpack is not the most expensive one, or the one with the longest feature list.
 It is the one that carries your load without making your body hate you by mile three.

-Take your torso measurement.
-Test the hip belt with real weight.
-Think honestly about the trips you actually plan to take.
 Those three steps alone will put you ahead of most people who walk into a gear shop and leave with the wrong pack.
 You do not need to be an expert to choose well.
 You just need to know what to look for, and now you do.

 What is the most frustrating thing about your current backpack?
 Drop a comment below.
 Whether it is a hip belt that will not stay put or straps that dig in after an hour, chances are there is a fix, and other readers are probably dealing with the exact same thing.